We provide a complete package of tailored services for all applicants. Our dedicated, personal consultant will apply the AKAD Method to help you.

 April:

-* Universities will notify students of their acceptance during this period. * Begin deciding on which schools you want to attend.
+* Universities will notify students of their acceptance during this period.

 May:

-* Reply dates for most universities are usually set during this period. * Once you choose a university, a deposit will have to be made to secure your spot.
+* Once you choose a university, a deposit will have to be made to secure your spot.